 ‘Tell me stories of Maman,’ Antoinette whispered.

 He took her unburnt hand in his and began to speak.
-Surprised by the strength of her grip despite the terrible burns, he told her his favourite tales of her mother – her talent for cooking, her love of painting, her famously short temper.
+Surprised by the strength of her grip despite the terrible burns, he told her his favourite tales of her mother.
+Stories of her talent for cooking, her love of painting, her famously short temper.
 He spoke of her love for her three children.

 ‘Do you remember 1933, La Rochelle?’ he asked, her hand squeezing his in response.

-Lost in the memory, Antoinette sighed in the dark and Jean-Claude really smiled for what felt like the first time in a year.
+Lost in the memory, Antoinette sighed in the dark and Jean-Claude smiled for what seemed like the first time in a year.
 Considering they were from an old family, they had had an enchanted, riotous childhood, even if their mother’s absence was felt keenly at times.

 She squeezed his hand again.
 Her strength was going.

-Rising slowly, still smiling at the thought of his wife by his side, Jean Claude felt he might faint.
+Rising slowly, still smiling at the thought of his wife by his side, Jean-Claude felt he might faint.
 He had been feeling ill since the morning and now feared he would collapse there on the floor, leaving them both locked in the tiny room.
-He had the only key for the tiny room, looped around his neck as it always was, on scarlet cord.
+He had the only key, looped around his neck as it always was, on scarlet cord.
 A panic began to rise in his belly.
 He needed to open the door, to be free of the claustrophobic space, but could not leave Antoinette alone.
-Slowing his breathing, he decided to quickly check on his grand-children and fetch more of the tincture for Antoinette’s pain, and leave the key on the desk in his clinic.
+Slowing his breathing, he decided to quickly check on his grand-children and fetch more of the tincture for Antoinette’s pain.
+He would leave the key on the desk in his clinic.
 If the worst happened, at least the police would find them both.

 Jean-Claude covered the lantern and unbolted the laneway door.
 Carefully shifting the tarpaulin aside, he stuck his head far enough into the alley to see the sky.
 There were no stars.
-The air reeked of smoke and worse, and the sky over Paris glowed bright orange.
+The air reeked of smoke and worse, the sky over Paris glowed bright orange.
 The fire from the explosion was spreading.
-He quickly replaced the tarpaulin and bolted the door.

 Paris was burning.